 Yes!
 Not everyone has an Instant Pot, so here are YOUR directions!

 Heat oil in a large pan (with a tight fitting lid).

 Sauté onion for a couple of minutes to soften.

 Add in the rice.
 You want the rice to start to toast a bit, this adds more flavor.

 Add in the (chopped) chicken, garlic, and spices, sauté a few minutes more.

 Stir the tomato paste into the chicken broth, and then add to pan (Increase the broth to scant 2 cups) .

 Give a good stir to mix well, and bring to a boil.

 Cover with a tight fitting lid, reduce heat, and simmer until the liquid is absorbed, about 15-20 minutes.
-Let rest 5-10 minutes before removing lid to stir and serve.
+Turn heat off, and let rest 5-10 minutes before removing the lid to stir and serve.